Chances are that you have seen a Vole before, but you had no idea that was one.

 Close relatives to hamsters, with which they have been found to share some standard features, voles have remained a largely wild species that you would not keep an eye out for when you Walt into a pet store like their hamster cousins.

-When they become loose in your yard, be sure to have the do damage to lawns, trees, and plants.
+When they become loose in your yard, be sure to have them do damage to lawns, trees, and plants.

-In fact, although they are related to mice, they have ears that are smaller, shorter legs and tails, a blunt nose, and bodies that are stocky.
+Although they are related to mice, they have ears that are smaller, shorter legs and tails, a blunt nose, and stocky bodies.

 Their exact shape and size will vary greatly depending on which of the 100+ species of voles you are dealing with, as it also depends on the habitat in which they were found.

-There are meadow voles, prairie voles, water voles, mountain voles, tundra voles, mountain voles, and types that are specific only to some states.
+There are meadow voles, prairie voles, water voles, mountain voles, tundra voles, and types specific only to some states.

 Physical Details

-Although the types of voles vary in color and length, the average vole is approximately four to eight inches in length and features lush grey or brown fur.
+Although the types of voles vary in color and length, the average vole is approximately four to eight inches long and features lush grey or brown fur.

-Weighing in at just a few ounces, it is its lightweight body that allows it to race fast for its tiny size, reaching an hourly speed of 6 miles.
+Weighing in at just a few ounces, its lightweight body allows it to race fast for its tiny size, reaching an hourly speed of 6 miles.

-To match the needs of its high metabolism, a vole consumes as much as its own weight in food every day.
+To match the needs of its high metabolism, a vole consumes as much food as its weight every day.

 Lifespan and Reproduction